 While the ACA condition is in effect, new tasks received by the logical unit from the faulted initiator port are not allowed to enter the task set unless they have the ACA task attribute (see 8.5.4).
 One of the results of the ACA task attribute requirement is that commands in-flight when the CHECK CONDITION status occurs are returned unprocessed to the SCSI initiator port with an ACA ACTIVE status.
-Multiple commands may be sent one at a time using the ACA task attribute to recover from the CHECK CONDITION that caused the ACA condition without clearing the ACA.
+Multiple commands may be sent one at a time using the ACA task attribute to recover from the event that caused the CHECK CONDITION that eaused resulted in the ACA condition without clearing the ACA.